 Charity: A requisite for righteousness

-“You cannot attain to righteousness unless you spend out of that which you love; and whatever you spend, Allah surely knows it well.”
+“Never shall you attain to righteousness unless you spend out of that which you love; and whatever you spend, Allah surely knows it well.”

 “The similitude of those who spend their wealth for the cause of Allah is like the similitude of a grain of corn which grows seven ears, in each ear a hundred grains.
-And Allah multiplies it further for whomsoever He pleases; Allah is Bountiful, All-Knowing.”
+And Allah multiplies it further for whomsoever He pleases; and Allah is Bountiful, All-Knowing.”

-“Doomed are the people who spend hundreds for show and display, but when it comes to spending in the way of Allah, they find all sorts of excuses.
-It is shameful indeed that a person should enter this Jamaat and not leave behind his miserliness and meanness.”
+Where financial sacrifice and charity are encouraged and are seen as a part of faith, miserliness is disliked in God’s view.
+Faith and miserliness cannot coexist.
+The Promised Messiahas said, “Doomed are the people who spend hundreds for show and display, but when it comes to spending in the way of Allah, they find all sorts of excuses.
+It is shameful indeed that a person should enter this Jamaat and not leave behind his miserliness and meanness”.

-Charity is a cornerstone of the Islamic society and a constant theme in the Quranic teachings.
-The Holy Prophetsa said, “The best charity is the one that is offered during the month of Ramadan.”
+Charity is a cornerstone of Islamic society.
+The Holy Prophetsa has also said that the best charity is the one that is offered during the month of Ramadan.

-Two Kinds of Charities
+Two kinds of charities

 In Islam, there are two kinds of charities: obligatory and voluntary.
 The obligatory charity is called Zakat, while the voluntary charity is called Sadaqah.